-Our residential hospice can accommodate two patients at a time, and has plenty of space for family members and friends to have privacy, time for reflection and share memories with their loved one.
-Staff and trained Volunteers ensure that each patient is treated with dignity, respect and the highest standard of care.
-There is no cost to the patient or their family.
+Our Residential Hospice can accommodate two residents at a time, and has plenty of space for family members and friends to have privacy, time for reflection and share memories with their loved one.
+Staff and trained volunteers ensure that each resident is treated with dignity, respect and the highest standard of care.
+There is no cost to the resident or their family.

 The criteria for admission primarily involves agreement of the physician and family that the patient is in the final stages of a life-limiting illness or condition.
-A health care professional will assess the palliative performance of the patient, they are appropriate for admission when they are 30% or less.
-The following document displays this scale (PPS) and is reproduced here with permission from Victoria Hospice.
+A health care professional will assess the palliative performance of the patient and determine if they are appropriate for admission.

-The family physician may remain involved and oversee the patient's care, or they may transfer care to a palliative physician when the patient is admitted to the hospice.
-Nursing staff and/or Personal Support Workers will provide care to patients in the hospice, as well as trained Volunteers and Hospice staff who play a very important role in assisting with care and supporting families of hospice patients.
+The family physician/practitioner may remain involved and oversee care, or they may transfer care to a palliative physician when the resident is admitted to the hospice.
+Nursing staff and/or Personal Support Workers will provide care in the hospice, as well as trained Volunteers and Hospice staff who play a very important role in assisting with care and supporting families of hospice clients.

-For further information or to discuss admission to the residential hospice, please contact our Hospice Service Coordinator at 613 473-1880.
+For further information or to discuss admission to the residential hospice, please contact our Residential Coordinator at (613) 473-1880.